Manage Risks of Operating Vehicles Abroad

 - Ensure drivers know and understand your travel policies and procedures.
 The University of Minnesota urges travelers to hire local drivers and explains university insurance coverage for rental vehicles.

 - Know licensing requirements.
 Most countries do not recognize U.S. driver’s licenses.
-Even if drivers get an International Driving Permit, to reduce risk they should become familiar with the vehicle, foreign laws, signs, traffic rules, and road conditions.
+Even if drivers get an international driving permit, to reduce risk they should become familiar with the vehicle, foreign laws, signs, traffic rules, and road conditions.

 - Review road safety information before departure.
 The Association for Safe International Road Travel creates road travel reports and other resources for study abroad programs.
 The State Department offers a road safety section in every country information page on its website.